komaldeep1124/week2_lesson1_typescript/COMP308-W2019-Lesson1B-master/README.md

-# COMP308-W2019-Lesson2
+# COMP308-Lesson2

-Demo Project for typescript
+Example for typescript